 - Create a Pre-Event Buzz: Build anticipation by using question stickers on Instagram or Facebook to ask attendees what they hope to learn or who they are excited to meet.
 Share the best answers to build a sense of community before the doors even open.

 - Integrate with Live Displays: Connect social media efforts to a physical or virtual event space.
-By featuring poll results and audience responses on a social media wall, you amplify the conversation and encourage more people to participate.
-You can learn how to amplify engagement with a social media wall to bridge the digital-physical divide.
+By featuring poll results and audience responses on a social media wall, you amplify the conversation and encourage more people to participate, bridging the digital-physical divide.

 - Acknowledge and Act on Feedback: Close the loop by sharing poll results and explaining how the feedback will influence decisions.
 This demonstrates that you are listening and value your audience's input, which fosters trust and encourages future engagement.